sousasag/ARES/README.md

 The solution is to replace the file areslib.h by the one named areslib_gsl2.h: https://github.com/sousasag/ARES/blob/master/areslib_gsl2.h

+### Problem finding "fitsio.h"

+In Fedora Core flavours it was reported a problem when finding the fitsio.h file in the system.
+A possible solution is to edit the areslib.h file and replace the line with #include "fitsio.h" by #include "cfitsio/fitsio.h"

 ### Warning in Fonts for plotutils (Ubuntu 12.04):